Five Steps to Reprogram Your Subconscious

 Furthermore, learn how to flow with each thing you’re doing in the present.
 That’s where you should focus all of your energy.

 All in all, you have three main goals in mind: to be happy, to be yourself, and to become the person you truly want to be.

 So, do you know who can keep you from getting there?
 You, with your wandering thoughts.
 No more should you think: “I can’t because I’ve failed in the past,” or “I don’t dare because I’ll surely end up disappointing someone.”

-Keep your thoughts in line and embrace a more confident, mature, powerful subconscious driving you where you want to go: a world of absolute peace and happiness.
+Keep your thoughts in line and embrace a more confident, mature, powerful subconscious driving you where you want to go.